 Furman’s Joe Hiltabidel has created this short video to walk you through the process of building a quick document camera at home using Zoom meetings, your cell phone, and your computer!

-Faculty support services will remain fully functional regardless of instructional scenarios this fall.
+Faculty support services remain fully functional regardless of instructional scenarios.
 This includes colleagues here to support your technical challenges, your pedagogical development, and your personal health and wellbeing.
 Other forms of support are also available to you.
 This includes:

 Several resources you might utilize include: